Thank You Letters

 - High school and other experiences that led you to choose Texas Tech

 - Things you enjoy or anticipate about college

 - Organizations in which you participate or plan to participate

 Tell about your future plans.

 - What you hope to accomplish while at Texas Tech

 Financial Aid and Scholarships documents should be submitted on the Double T Dashboard.
 Additional requirements, which could include verification and satisfactory academic progress can also be viewed here.

 - The letter will be limited to a minimum of 1000 characters and will not allow you to exceed 4000 characters.

 - The body of the letter needs to be typed directly into the text box.

 - Select your electronic signature that will be attached to your letter.
-A jpeg upload is no longer required.

 - Make sure you use proper grammar and correct spelling.
 (You communicate your intelligence through your letter and how well you use grammar, punctuation, and spelling.)
 If your letter does not meet collegiate level quality, it will be returned for revision.

 - You may choose to include your address or email so the donor may write you back if he or she chooses.